-You might choose a fixed-rate loan in order to lock in a low rate.
-Borrowers select fixed-rate loans because interest rates are low and they want to lock in at the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
-Call PREMIERE MORTGAGE SERVICES INC. at 978-422-2311 for details.
+You might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers choose fixed-rate loans because interest rates are low and they want to lock in the lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
+Call PREMIERE MORTGAGE SERVICES INC. at 978-422-2311 to learn more.

-There are many different types of Adjustable Rate Mortgages.
-Generally, the interest rates on ARMs are based on a federal index.
-A few of these are: the 6-month CD rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many different kinds of Adjustable Rate Mortgages.
+Generally, interest for ARMs are determined by an outside index.
+Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-Most programs have a cap that protects borrowers from sudden monthly payment increases.
-There may be a cap on interest rate increases over the course of a year.
-For example: no more than a couple percent per year, even though the index the rate is based on increases by more than two percent.
-Sometimes an ARM has a "payment cap" which ensures that your payment will not go above a certain amount in a given year.
-Almost all ARMs also cap your interest rate over the life of the loan.
+The majority of Adjustable Rate Mortgages are capped, so they won't increase above a specified amount in a given period.
+Your ARM may feature a cap on how much your interest rate can go up in one period.
+For example: no more than two percent a year, even though the underlying index increases by more than two percent.
+Sometimes an ARM features a "payment cap" which guarantees your payment will not go above a certain amount in a given year.
+Almost all ARMs also cap your interest rate over the duration of the loan period.

-ARMs most often have the lowest, most attractive rates toward the start of the loan.
-They guarantee that rate from a month to ten years.
+ARMs most often have their lowest rates toward the start of the loan.
+They usually provide the lower rate for an initial period that varies greatly.
 You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These types of loans are fixed for 3 or 5 years, then they adjust.
-These loans are often best for people who anticipate moving in three or five years.
-These types of adjustable rate loans benefit borrowers who will move before the loan adjusts.
+In these loans, the introductory rate is fixed for three or five years.
+After this period it adjusts every year.
+These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
+These loans are often best for borrowers who expect to move within three or five years.
+These types of ARMs most benefit people who will move before the initial lock expires.

-You might choose an Adjustable Rate Mortgage to get a lower introductory rate and plan on moving, refinancing or simply absorbing the higher rate after the introductory rate goes up.
-ARMs are risky if property values decrease and borrowers are unable to sell or refinance their loan.
+You might choose an Adjustable Rate Mortgage to get a lower introductory interest rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate expires.
+ARMs are risky if property values go down and borrowers can't sell their home or refinance.

 Have questions about mortgage loans?
 Call us at 978-422-2311.
 We answer questions about different types of loans every day.